10 Holiday Safety Mistakes You Probably Don’t Realize You’re Making

 The risk of heart attack spikes during the holiday season.
 Part of the problem is that some cardiac symptoms are similar to those of indigestion—another seasonal risk—and many people would rather blame their discomfort on gluttony than interrupt a party for a visit to emergency.
 “If you’ve lived your whole life without indigestion and all of a sudden you’re suffering from it, you need to think that it could be your heart,” warns Dr. Beth Abramson, a Toronto cardiologist and spokesperson for the Heart and Stroke Foundation of Canada.
 (Learn more about the heart attack symptoms that are frequently misdiagnosed.)

-Safety tips: Even doctors can’t be sure, based on observation alone, when someone is having a heart attack.
+Christmas safety tips: Even doctors can’t be sure, based on observation alone, when someone is having a heart attack.
 While pressure on the chest is the most common symptom, a heart attack doesn’t have to be of the dramatic Hollywood variety.
 “Sudden chest, neck, throat, jaw or arm discomfort, or shortness of breath or nausea that comes out of the blue needs to be taken seriously,” says Abramson.
 Family history of heart problems, high blood pressure, high cholesterol, smoking, diabetes, and being overweight increase your risk.
 “There are quick and simple tests that can be done in an emergency room to confirm whether you’re having a heart attack,” says Abramson.
 When in doubt, play it safe by heading straight to the hospital.

 Learn to spot the silent signs of a heart attack.

 You leave lit candles and stovetop items unattended